pedrogomesbranco/DRUL/README.md

 Link para o jogo: [AppStore](https://itunes.apple.com/br/app/drul/id1224634626?l=en&mt=8)

 ## EN-US:
-DRUL is a game inspired by Genius (big hit on the 80's) in which you slide your finger on the indicated direction to keep scoring.
+DRUL is a game inspired by Simon (big hit on the 80's) in which you slide your finger on the indicated direction to keep scoring.
 [AppStore link](https://itunes.apple.com/br/app/drul/id1224634626?l=en&mt=8)